alefaso-lucky/flying-sauce-r/README.md

 📄 License
 ----------

-Licensed under the **MIT License** — you're free to use, modify, and distribute this software with attribution.
+Licensed under the **MIT License**, you're free to use, modify, and distribute this software with attribution.

 > ⭐ Like what you see?
 Consider giving the project a star!